nicolaigj/booster2024/presentation.md

 ![Titanic width:1150px](./assets/titanic.png)

 <!---
-- This is a portrait of me in 2020
+- This is a portrait of me in the end of 2020
 - I was at this point not productive at all
 - Trying to do everything, accomplishing nothing
 - It cost me my sleep, health
--
 --->

 ---